 Either the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE) is required for admission.
-We have no preference for one test over the other; candidates applying to joint-degree programs that require the GRE should not feel obligated to take the GMAT.
+We have no preference for one test over the other.
+If you take both exams, you may provide both scores.
+Candidates applying to joint-degree programs that require the GRE should not feel obligated to take the GMAT.
 We do not accept Law School Admission Test (LSAT) or Medical College Admission Test (MCAT) scores in place of the GMAT or GRE.

 While there is no minimum GMAT or GRE score requirement for graduate study at Stanford, admitted candidates typically perform well.

 GMAT and GRE scores are valid for five years.
 Since we require the GMAT or GRE for admission, you must take the test before submitting your application.
 The scores you submit must be valid as of the deadline date of the round in which you apply.
 If your GMAT or GRE score is still valid, you do not need to take the Next Generation GMAT or GRE revised General Test.
 If you require testing accommodations, we recommend initiating that process well in advance so they may review your request in time for you to take the test before the deadline for the round in which you wish to apply.

 |If you are applying in …||You must have taken the GMAT or GRE on or after …|

 |Round 1 (22 September 2015)||22 September 2010|

 - Instruct either Pearson VUE (GMAT) or ETS (GRE) to send an official score report directly to the Stanford MBA program, using the school codes below.